Variant3d/launch-threejs-example/README.md

  ## Help

- For quick hosting we recommend using Cloudflare Pages as a fast and free way to host your sample code online.
+ For quick hosting we recommend using Cloudflare's Pages as a fast and free way to host your sample code online.
 See our [Development Guide](https://launch.variant3d.com/docs/development-guide) for more information.